stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 Close the Terminal and open it again for the changes to take effect.

-## AdoptOpenJDK for Java Development
+## Java Development: AdoptOpenJDK

 ### Which Version of Java?

-Install the macOS package of the OpenJDK that are provided by the [AdoptOpenJDK](https://adoptopenjdk.net/) project to avoid potential licensing and support issues.
+Many vendors provide a JDK.
+To avoid potential licensing and support issues, use the JDK that is provided by the [AdoptOpenJDK](https://adoptopenjdk.net/) project.
 The versions of Java on the OpenJDK Website are for testers, and the Oracle JDK is a proprietary product that requires license fees.

 Use the _LTS_ version of the OpenJDK, unless you need features that are in the latest releases.

-Most Java projects use the Apache Maven build tool.
+Once you have installed a JDK, get the [Apache Maven](https://maven.apache.org) build tool.
 This is provided by the Maven project itself, and is not part of the OpenJDK.

-Maven is written in Java, which means that the project provides one package, which works on any operating system, with any OpenJDK.
+Use [jEnv](https://www.jenv.be/) if you need to run multiple JDKs, such as different versions of the same JDK.

-### Setting Up Java with Homebrew
+### Setting up Java with Homebrew

 Run these commands in a terminal window: